 Most travelers know the airport routine: Before you enter the security checkpoint, you show your boarding pass and a picture ID.
 It’s the law—and it’s about to get stricter.

-As of Oct.
-1, 2021, all states will need to comply with the Real ID Act of 2005, which established minimum security standards for state-issued driver’s licenses and identification cards.
-If you want to board a commercial flight (or enter some federal buildings and military bases) after Oct.
-1 next year, you’ll need to present a Real ID card or its equivalent, such as a valid passport or U.S. military identification.
+As of May 3, 2023, all states will need to comply with the Real ID Act of 2005, which established minimum security standards for state-issued driver’s licenses and identification cards.
+If you want to board a commercial flight (or enter some federal buildings and military bases) after May 3, 2023, you’ll need to present a Real ID card or its equivalent, such as a valid passport or U.S. military identification.

 The differences between Real IDs and older forms of identification?
 The new cards must incorporate new security features and can only be issued after applicants provide documentary proof of their identity.
 Most states—including Arizona, California, Idaho, Nevada, Oregon, and Utah—are already issuing Real IDs.